whyexis/rocket-academy-basics/journal.md

 [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration#for...in_statement)

 Although JavaScript allows `for...in` statement, it is not recommended to use this to iterate over an array because it will also return user-defined properties or methods of the array.
+Use [`for...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) instead.

 ### Nested For Loops